Governance Without the Monolith

 The alternative is governance by template.

-And governance by template is how low-risk work gets dragged through high-friction processes while high-risk work still manages to hide in plain sight.
+Governance by template drags low-risk work through high-friction processes while high-risk work still manages to hide in plain sight.

 Impressive, in the worst possible way.